arzidava/arzidava.com/src/routes/blog/posts/svelte-userbased-config.md

 ---
-slug: 'svelte-userbased-config'
+slug: svelte-userbased-config
-title: 'Configuring a Svelte App based on the user'
+title: Configuring a Svelte App based on the user
 date: 20200420
+summary: Learn some easy ways to pass configuration information from your backend to a Svelte App
+tags: svelte javascript frontend configuration
 ---

 If you follow the official Svelte template you will notice that you can pass in data to your app during initialization.
 The interesting lines are found in _main.js_: